-- 1.8 Canterbury district benefits from a range of important habitats and landscapes which provide an invaluable network of green and blue infrastructure for wildlife, establish the high quality rural character of the district and contribute significantly to the quality of life for residents, as set out in the Canterbury District Landscape Character and Biodiversity Appraisal (2020). - 1.9 Biodiversity has been declining across the country and recent guidance from Natural England has highlighted the poor condition of the Stodmarsh protected site.
-The challenge for this plan is to ensure that these important assets are protected and enhanced while accommodating growth to meet the needs of our communities and supporting climate change objectives.
+1.18 The district of Canterbury benefits from a range of important habitats and landscapes which provide an invaluable network of green and blue infrastructure for wildlife, establishes the high-quality rural character of the district and contributes significantly to the quality of life for residents, as set out in the Canterbury District Landscape Character Assessment and Biodiversity Appraisal (2020).

+1.19 Biodiversity has been declining across the country and recent guidance from Natural England has highlighted the poor condition of the Stodmarsh protected site.